Civil Protection Officer: "Pick up that can."

 - Fatal Inertia stands out from the crowd of Twenty Minutes into the Future flying car racers by having everything modelled by the physics engine.
 Even basic steering is achieved with control surfaces, and banging up the car's wings will reduce handling.
 The is especially noticeable with the weapons: the most common, magnets, are quite heavy and will appropriately skew the center of mass of whatever they stick too; and instead of activating a rocket boost for themselves, racers can launch it like a projectile, adhering to whichever surface its magnetic side lands on and apply its boost like that, likely sending the victim corkscrewing through the air.

-- Half-Life 2, which might be the Trope Codifier, contains heaps of physics puzzles, from piling cinder blocks on see-saws to placing buoyant barrels under an aquatic ramp to removing cinder blocks from a pulley system (not to mention the carelessly dropped can from the quote above).
+- Half-Life 2, which might be the Trope Codifier, contains heaps of physics puzzles, from piling cinder blocks on see-saws to placing buoyant barrels under an aquatic ramp to removing cinder blocks from a pulley system, right down to a carelessly dropped can in the opening.
 And these all occur before you get the Gravity Gun.
 One wonders whether every member of the Resistance fleeing from City 17 had to pass the same series of puzzles, or whether this was an elaborate obstacle course set up to determine whether Gordon Freeman was truly the Chosen One...

-- Painkiller's third boss, in an impressive demonstration of Malevolent Architecture, effortlessly smashes his way through ancient arches and spires, scattering the debris all over the place.
+- Painkiller predates even Half-Life 2 for use of Havok, featured prominently in two places.
+First, making ragdolls fly through the air.
+Secondly, the third boss, in an impressive demonstration of Malevolent Architecture, effortlessly smashes his way through ancient arches and spires, scattering the debris all over the place.
 On the other hand, this tactic is more annoying than hazardous, since the gigantic blocks of solid rock are somehow completely unable to damage the main character even if they land directly on him from 30m high.

-- Speaking of grabbing other people and throwing them, this is one of the most amusing ways to kill your enemies in Crysis.
+- Grabbing other people and throwing them is one of the most amusing ways to kill your enemies in Crysis.
 You can also throw them off of cliffs... or into trees... or you can throw trees at them.
 If your enemy is in one of the few destructible buildings, you can punch out a wall, the pieces of which may knock him down.
 If you're feeling ridiculous, you can throw banana bunches with lethal force.

 - The way their system was set up, each interactive physics object was encased in an invisible box that would approximate the item's collision detection data, and when two items' respective boxes collided with one-another, they would start pushing each other away at the collision point until they were no longer colliding.
 Unfortunately, this made it extremely difficult to properly simulate any object that wasn't a box the size of one cubic metre, and stacking objects on top of one another was almost impossible, so the developers' ideas for item stacking puzzles went straight out of the window.
 A similar system was also used to procedurally animate the game's dinosaurs, with each of the dinosaurs' limbs acting as a separate physics object, avoiding a very canned/artificial look to the animation common to other games of the time...